Vahe24/4Blue/README.md

 * **15 Tools in One**: A comprehensive suite for reconnaissance and analysis.
 * **Interactive TUI**: User-friendly and intuitive interface for tool selection.
 * **Beautiful Output**: Scan results are formatted into tables and panels for easy readability.
+* **Export to HTML**: After every scan, you can choose to export the full, colored output to an HTML file.
+Reports are automatically saved to a `results` folder inside the `4Blue` project directory on your Desktop.
 * **Multilingual Support**: Available in English and Russian.
 * **Simple Installation**: A single script to install all dependencies.
 * **Integrated Help**: Descriptions for each tool are accessible directly within the program.
-* **Export to HTML**: Don't lose your findings.
-After every scan, you can choose to export the full, colored output to an HTML file for your records.

 ### Included Tools:

 ####  Reconnaissance & Information Gathering